Skip to content

 Photo by Luke Caunt / Unsplash

-If you are here, you likely already know the myth of Mr Cruel, or at least have heard some whispers.
+If you are here, you may already know the story of "Mr Cruel", or at least have heard some whispers.

-The story of the masked phantom who terrorised Melbourne in the late 1980s and early 1990s, abducting young girls from their beds, and leaving no forensic trace of his crimes, remains one of Victoria's greatest unsolved mysteries.
-But Mr Cruel did not operate in a vacuum.
-He was the apex predator of a deeply flawed era in Victorian history.
+It's a real-life story that involved a masked phantom who terrorised Melbourne in the late 1980s and early 1990s, abducting young girls from their beds, leaving no forensic trace of his crimes.
+It remains one of Victoria's greatest unsolved mysteries, yet it's hard to not feel like the police have given up.

 Sam Hill.
+Investigative historian.

 Sign up today to support independent research & publishing